 Many years ago I started considering the need to reconsider our safety rules, particularly because the set of four most commonly used contains both logical and linguistic errors – particularly in the first rule, “treat all guns as if they were loaded” (and all variations of that.)
 My best friend (and ace instructor) Georges Rahbani and I wrestled with the subject for quite a while before we decided that there needed to be three truly useful, internally consistent and understandable rules instead of four disjointed ones.
 I’ve been writing about those rules, and the changes in them, ever since.

-We weren’t the only ones who saw the problem and the opportunity; I was surprised and delighted to find, for instance, that our criticisms and practices were paralleled by people like Rob Pincus.
-Other progressive folks came up with their own ideas and approaches, all aimed at the same end: get people to be safer with firearms.
+We weren’t the only ones who saw the problem and the opportunity; I was surprised and delighted to find, for instance, that our criticisms and practices were paralleled by other progressive folks in the training world, who came up with their own ideas and approaches.
+All were aimed at the same goal: get people to be safer with firearms.
 The three rules I use today have evolved and incorporate elements from many others, but the goal remains: safety rules should be clear, unambiguous, universal, and self-reinforcing – and always open to change and modification as the need arises.

 The reaction of large segments of the shooting industry to this view has been less than enthusiastic.
 You’d think, from some of the knee-jerk reactions, that we’d collectively blasphemed Holy Writ!
 I’ve personally been demeaned by other writers and bloggers because I’ve dared to question the orthodoxy.
 In fact, one blogger has gone to great lengths to concoct a convoluted and complicated restatement of what I call Traditional Rule One simply because I pointed out its flaws.
 This, rather than simply admitting it is useless at best (and counter-productive at worst) and getting rid of it altogether.